timetag/timetag.github.io/docs/actions.rst

 Examples
 ....

-Here is an example for sampling random delayed events from a exponential decay, and then emit a signal using the result from the embedded Python code,  on a transition from state a to state b.
-This type of  might, for example, be useful for a Monte-Carlo simulation.
+Here is an example for sampling randomly delays from a exponential decay and then emitting a signal with this delay whenever a transition from state a to state b happens via channel 1.
+This type of embedded code might, for example, be useful for a Monte-Carlo simulation.

 .. code::
         INTEGER(random_delay) # define an INTEGER for use by both actions and embedded Python a--1-->b: